SuperUserNameMan/LGTISP/readme.md

    7. open a terminal, and run this command.
 AVRdude should open in terminal mode.
    7. command `dump flash <addr> <length>` will let you display the content of the flash.
    8. commant `quit` to quit, and `help` for help.

+## Note regarding LGT8F328p flash protection :

+Once powered down, the LGT8F328p will lock its Flash memory access from the ISP : it will be impossible to `dump flash`, and impossible to reprogram using the ISP.

+The only way to unlock it was to erase it first.
+But brother-yan/LGTISP found that the chip could be unlocked by erasing the first 1KB of flash only.

+This mean that once powered down,

 ## Note regarding the EEPROM on LGT8F328p :